 The main thing you need to know is that you shouldn’t worry about any of these issues and I’ll explain why.

-Genworth Life Insurance Co is owned by Genworth Financial Inc. The company took a huge financial hit when the company suffered a $1.24 Billion loss related to its long-term coverage, and lower than expected interest rates.
+GLIAC Insurance Co is owned by Genworth Financial Inc. The company took a huge financial hit when the company suffered a $1.24 billion loss related to its long-term coverage, and lower than expected interest rates.

 Consequently, part of the restructuring process resulted in the suspension of the sales of both life insurance and annuities.